On Memorization of Large Language Models in Logical Reasoning: Conclusion

 We propose a memorization metric $\limem$ based on the inconsistency when solving a locally perturbed logical reasoning puzzle, and quantitatively characterize the amount of memorization and reasoning.
-Specifically, we observe that both off-the-shelf and fine-tuned models rely on memorization to solve logical puzzles.
-Memorizing the training examples, however, does not seem to impede the reasoning capabilities.
 Through an in-depth analysis based on local perturbation, transferability, intermediate outputs probing, and fine-tuning with wrong answers, we find that LLMs learn to reason as they memorize more training examples.
-Furthermore, we study input and model-based signals that determine which puzzles are solved by reasoning vs by memorization.
+Furthermore, we study input and model-based signals that may determine which puzzles are solved by reasoning vs memorization.
 To support these studies, we create a feature-rich dynamic logical reasoning benchmark that not only enables our memorization study, but could also be useful for future studies related to LLM logical reasoning.

-Our results reveal intricate phenomena of the interplay between reasoning and memorization, but challenging questions remain open: (i) While a model's reasoning capabilities improve during fine-tuning as it memorizes more training puzzles, it is unclear exactly how those capabilities develop, especially when fine-tuned on only question-answer pairs without detailed reasoning steps. (ii) While the models' reasoning capabilities can be significantly improved after fine-tuning, they have not reached 100\% test accuracy yet.
-Is it because the models only learned some ``shortcut rules'' that can only solve a specific subset of puzzles?
-If so, what are the shortcuts? (iii) Since some model-based indicators can approximately predict when the model is solving a specific puzzle by memorization vs by reasoning, can we further design intervention mechanisms to bias the model towards reasoning during inference or training time?
-Exploring the open questions in further research would deepen our understanding of this space.
+We defer more discussion and future work to \cref{app:future_work}.